-#6 Updated by Erik Lindahl over 2 years ago
+#6 Updated by Erik Lindahl almost 3 years ago

 This is a really old issue.
 I remember looking into it, and the problem is likely that the individual charges themselves with values like 0.3 cannot be represented exactly in floating-point data (and obviously the error is much larger in single), and then it doesn't help that we perform the summation in double.

-#8 Updated by Mark Abraham over 2 years ago
+#8 Updated by Mark Abraham almost 3 years ago

 - Subject changed from grompp charge precision leads to incorrect total charge warning to grompp should read floats (e.g charge) from data files to double, to avoid accumulating round-off error